 Pandora Avenue Protected Bike Lane Construction

 Construction on the city's first protected active transportation lanes is well underway on Pandora Avenue with major roadwork completed in the 500 and 600 blocks of Pandora between Store Street and Douglas Street.
-Roadwork is underway on Pandora between Douglas and Quadra Street and will continue upwards to Cook.
+Development between Douglas and Vancouver Street is well underway with the majority of concrete curbing, new traffic lights and infastructure in place.
 Read more about the Pandora two-way network that's set to open in spring 2017.

 Fort Street Protected Bike Lane Construction